snehaa1989/Web-Teams-Clone/README.md

 ## Getting Started
+•	fork this repository or download the code.
+In the terminal, make sure you are in root folder and run script
 •   `npm i express`
 •	`npm i socket.io`
-•	make sure you are in root folder and run script `nodemon app.js`
+•	`nodemon app.js`

 ## File structure
 #### `/` - ROOT FOLDER